 The words come to us from different language families.
 Gift comes from the old Germanic root for “to give.”
 It referred to an act of giving, and then, to the thing being given.
 In Old English it meant the dowry given to a bride’s parents.
 Present comes from the French for "to present."
-A present is the thing presented or bestowed.
-They were both in use for the idea of something undergoing a transfer of possession without expectation of payment from the 13th century onward.
+A present is the thing being presented or bestowed.
+Both words were in use for the idea of something undergoing a transfer of possession without expectation of payment from the 13th century onward.

 Gift can also be an attributive noun, acting like an adjective to modify another noun.
 What do you call the type of shop where you can buy presents for people?
 A gift shop.
 What do you call the basket of presents that you can have sent to all your employees?
 A gift basket.
 Present doesn’t work well in this role of describing other nouns.
 We have gift boxes, gift cards, and gift wrap, not present boxes, present cards, and present wrap.

-Gift appears to be more frequent than present, though it is difficult to get accurate counts, because if you compare occurrences of the noun present with the noun gift, you include that other noun present, meaning the here and now.
+Gift appears to be used more frequently than present, though it is difficult to get accurate counts, because if you compare occurrences of the noun present with the noun gift, you include that other noun present, meaning the here and now.
 However, the plural noun presents captures only the word we want.
 Gifts outnumbers presents in the Corpus of Contemporary American English by four to one.

 Still, according to my personal sense of the words, present—though it may not be as common—is more casual sounding than gift.
-I expect a child to ask Santa for lots and lots of presents, not many, many gifts.
+I expect a child to ask Santa Claus for lots and lots of presents, not many, many gifts.
 But whether it’s gifts or presents you prefer, I wish you many and lots this year, of both the tangible and intangible kind.